NLESC-JCER/cpp2wasm/README.md

 -1.0000001181322415
 ```

+Now that the C++ functions can be called from Python it is time to call the function from a web service.

 ### OpenAPI web service using connexion

 A web service has a number of paths or urls to which a request can be sent and a response received.
 The interface can be